Science of Agriculture Challenge

 Teams may include 3-4 youth, grades 6 and above (current and new 4-H'ers).
 Volunteers, coaches, coordinators and mentors will play an important role in the teams' planning and execution.

 Teams can be cross-county.
-Teams will work together starting in autumn 2015 and make formal presentations at regional events, April 2016 and then at the state event on the St. Paul campus in June 2016.
+Teams will work together starting in autumn 2016 and make formal presentations at regional events, April 2017 and then at the state event in June 2017.
 Each member of the top three teams will receive a university scholarship of $500 - $1,000.